DUI: Here are the Penalties for Drink-Driving in Singapore

 - “I did not cause any damage”

-What are the Defences to Drink-Driving?
+What are the Defences to a Drink-Driving Offence in Singapore?

 Yet, an issue with this is that the trial might come months or even years after the arrest, and the machine might have been calibrated or repaired since.